 Medical expenses can be incredibly frustrating.
 After all, most of us spend thousands of dollars on insurance each year, but we still have to pay a significant portion of the costs for medicine, operations, tests and screenings, and other care.
 And for major operations, like unexpected surgery or the birth of a child, the costs can be astronomical.

 But I have some good news.
-Paying for large medical expenses with a credit card like the http://www.richmondsavers.com/using-credit-card-rewards-to-save-on-medical-expenses/ can make your medical bills more manageable by saving you a TON of money in the form of travel rewards or cash-back redemptions.
+Paying for large medical expenses with a credit card to earn a signup bonus can make your medical bills more manageable by saving you a TON of money in the form of travel rewards or cash-back redemptions.
 That might sound crazy, but trust me that’s it’s totally legitimate and easier than you might think.

 To explain how, here is some commentary from one of our readers who, with his wife, recently used credit card rewards during their pregnancy: